 - Tutorial papers

-- The journal aims to publish important research results in all areas of Artificial Intelligence.
+AI Communications aims to publish important research results in all areas of AI.
+Before submitting, take the following points into account:

 - Sufficient experimental details should be given so that any experimental result is reproducible.